hamarituc/gentoo-overlay/README.md

 GEF is an extension package to the GNU Debugger.

-Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/).
+Acknowledgement: The ebuild is based on the [Pentoo](https://www.pentoo.ch/) Project.

 ### hyx